 men should love their wives, suggesting that these are the two main problem

-areas of most marriages.
+areas in marriage.
 Husbands have a tendency to become bitter against

 their wives in response to their defiance, so it is no wonder women don’t

-is saying.
-These two destructive forces feed on each other to create a
+submit to their husbands.
+These two forces feed on each other to create a

 vicious cycle that Paul is trying to break, and it must be broken on both